OVALInterpreter/ovaldi/docs/README.txt

 If the OVAL Interpreter exits with a code of 1, check to make sure that all of the command line options and their values, if any, are valid.

--- X -- REPORTING PROBLEMS --
+-- XI -- REPORTING PROBLEMS --

 To report a problem with OVAL Interpreter, please add a bug tracker item, or create a post on the OVAL Interpreter Help Project Forum, with a brief